eraofchaos/eraofchaos.github.io/index.md

 ---
-title: "Era Of Chaos Wiki portal"
+title: "Era Of Chaos Wiki: Units, Heroes, Items, Artifacts, Quests and more"
-excerpt: "Era of Chaos Wiki portal.
-Complete information about the game: Units, Heroes, Items, Artifacts, Quests and more.
+excerpt: "Era of Chaos, Era of Chaos Wiki.
+Complete information about the Era Of Chaos: Units, Heroes, Items, Artifacts, Quests and more.
 Be strongest player with us.
 Information about future updates and events."
 author_profile: false
-last_modified_at: 2021-02-7
+last_modified_at: 2021-02-12
 toc: false
 classes: wide
 sidebar: